linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 # Pawpedia

 Pawpedia is an application designed to showcase various dog breeds.
-It uses static, [mocked dog data](frontend\src\data\mockDogBreeds.ts), and presents this information in a gallery.
+The first version uses static mocked data to display dog breeds in a gallery view.
+The gallery view can lead the user to the detailed view about each dog breed by pressing the pictures of the dogs.

+The coming versions of Pawpedia will contain a database running a backend meaning more data and dog breeds.
+Each breed will also have more details and information about the breed itself.
+Styling will also be done using third party libraries such as shadcn.

 ## Features
 * Gallery View: Browse all dog breeds in an easy-to-navigate gallery